Original Research, Commentary, and Opinion

 Barnby, J. M., Haslbeck, J. M., Rosen, C., & Harrow, M. (2023; Under Review).
 Modelling the Longitudinal Dynamics of Paranoia in Psychosis: A Temporal Network Analysis Over 20 Years.

-Barnby, J.M., Park, S., Baxter, T., Rosen, C., Brugger, P., Alderson-Day, B. (2022; Under Review).
+Barnby, J.M., Park, S., Baxter, T., Rosen, C., Brugger, P., Alderson-Day, B. (2023).
 The Felt Presence experience: From cognition to the clinic.
+The Lancet Psychiatry.

 Barnby, J.M., Mehta, M.A., Moutoussis, M. (2022).
 The computational relationship between reinforcement learning and social inference in paranoia.
 PLOS Computational Biology, 18 (7).